unknownhad/Himanshu-Home/content/posts/19-05-2026-score-by-collisions-patch-by-panic.md

 ---

 ## TLDR;
 Score severity by collision count.
 Researchers ship patches not just reports.
 Companies redesign for a world where the exploit lands before the patch.
-No magic.
-No vendor pitch.
-Just the playbook.
+No vendor pitch just a concrete playbook.

 ---